ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_robot.md

 ## DiffBot Robot

-This is a [ROS metapackage](http://wiki.ros.org/Metapackages) that references all related packages to DiffBot.
+The [`diffbot_robot`](https://github.com/ros-mobile-robots/diffbot/tree/noetic-devel/diffbot_robot) package is a [ROS metapackage](http://wiki.ros.org/Metapackages) that references all related packages to DiffBot.
 A metapackage can be created with:

 ```console